Frequently Asked Questions and Answers

 Where do OSTP Interns work?
 Can I work remotely?

-Interns must be available to work on site in the White House complex in Washington, DC.
+Interns must be available to work on site in the White House Complex in Washington, DC.

 How many hours per week would I need to commit?

 Interns are expected to commit to working full-time for a minimum of 10 weeks during the Summer term.
 Interns for the Fall and Spring terms are expected to commit to a minimum of 16 hours per week.
+Preference will be given to applicants available to work for 30+ hours per week.

 I will be graduating at the end of this year, but plan to enroll in another program next term.
 Am I considered eligible?